 - Advisor on matters related to editorial content used in various media, including blogs, book reviews, interviews, etc. for publication on A Compassionate World blog by CIWF CEO

-Independent scholar, author and advisor, Hastings, East Sussex UK; 2007-Present
+Independent scholar and author, Hastings, East Sussex UK; 2007-Present

 Animals and Society Institute, Ann Arbor MI, USA; 2007-Present